jwplayer/ott-web-app/docs/features/video-protection.md

 ### Video access models

-The authorization service provides signed URLs based on the access model:
+The authorization service provides signed URLs based on the access model.
+Common access models are:

 - Advertising-based (AVOD): all videos can be accessed, as they are served with advertisements
 - Authentication-based (AUTHVOD): videos can be accessed if the user is logged in
 - Subscription-based (SVOD): videos can be accessed if the user has a valid subscription

-This access model could be stored in the [app config](/docs/configuration.md).
+Note that there are many variations of these access models.

 ### Free content

 It's possible to have free content.
 This is indicated with media parameter `requiresSubscription`.

 ### Users and entitlements

 The users and their entitlements are typically stored in a subscription management service like Cleeng.

 Users and their entitlements might also be split:

 - Users at identity providers like Okta or Amazon Cognito
 - Entitlements at a subscription provider like Cleeng